siggnal460/nixos-config/README.md

 - **hosts**: Host-specific modules.
 For things such as setting hostnames and static IPs.
 Also contains each system's hardware-configuration.nix.
 - **secrets**: Per-host sops-nix yaml secret files.
 - **system**: System-wide modules.
-  - baseline: There are baseline configs for server, workstation, gaming-console and HTPC.
-In each baseline are also submodules pertaining to that baseline for more specialized functionality.
+  - baseline: Outlines of basic computer archetypes.
+In each baseline are also submodules pertaining to that archetype for more specialized functionality.
-  - de: My curated desktop environment setups.
+    - console: Gaming console using Jovian and gamescope as the default interface.
+    - htpc: Home Theater PC using Kodi as the default interface.
+    - server: Headless, remotely-accessed machines running services.
+    - workstation: Machines that are directly accessed via mouse and keyboard.
   - extras: Additional nix tools I've made.
   - hardware: Modules for certain hardware setups, e.g. graphics card drivers, SteamDeck firmware, etc.
   - shared: Modules that have functionality which is shared among other modules.
-  - wm: My curated window manager setups.

 ## Timer Schedule